JamworksPro/JMTextEditor/README.md

 The custom JMKeyboardView class provides the SetEditText method to attach an EditText object that responds to the keystrokes.
 An OnKeyboardActionListener interface must be implemented in order to trap the keystrokes.
 This interface is where the notification of new characters are sent to its attached EditText object.

-Purpose
-The purpose of this project is to provide a working example a custom keyboard implementation along with a custom EditText object to connect to the keyboard.
-The user may take the JMEdit.java and the JMKeyboardView.java classes and drop them into an Android project and then find them available as visual objects in Android Studio toolbox pallet.